content-left-bg.png

 Vocational Education and Training (VET)

-Vocational education and training (VET) is "education and training for work" and part of a broader educational network in Australia that includes Schools, Universities and adult and community education.
+Vocational Education and Training (VET) refers to “education and training for work” and forms part of a broader educational network in Australia, which includes schools, universities, and adult and community education providers.

 VET Programs